ipfs/js-ipfs/examples/circuit-relaying/README.md

 - `/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay/p2p-circuit/ip4/127.0.0.1/tcp/8080/ws/ipfs/QmPeer`

 We can take it a step further and encode the same information for the destination peer.
 In this case, we have it located at 127.0.0.1 on port 8080 and using a Web sockets transport!

+- `/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay/p2p-circuit`

+If a node is configured with this address, it will use the specified host (`/ip4/127.0.0.1/tcp/65000/ipfs/QmRelay`) as a relay and it will be reachable over this relay.
+There could multiple addresses of this sort specified in the config, in which case the node is going to be reachable over all of them.
+This is useful if for example, the node is behind a firewall but wants to be reachable from the outside over a specific relay.

 Other use-cases are also supported by this scheme, i.e. we can have multiple hops (circuit-relay nodes) encoded in the address, something planed for future releases.